-UNITED NATIONS (AP) — The United States and China have reached agreement on a U.N. resolution that would impose tougher sanctions on North Korea as punishment for its latest nuclear test and rocket launch, U.N. diplomats said Wednesday.
+UNITED NATIONS (AP) — The United States on Thursday introduced a draft U.N.
+Security Council resolution that it said will significantly increase pressure on North Korea in response to its latest nuclear test and rocket launch.

 North Korea started off the new year with what it claims was its first hydrogen bomb test on Jan.
 6 and followed that up with the launch of a satellite on a rocket on Feb.
 7 that was condemned by much of the world as a test of banned missile technology.

-Over the past 10 years, North Korea has conducted four nuclear tests and launched six long-range missiles — all in violation of Security Council resolutions.
+Over the past 20 years, North Korea has conducted four nuclear tests and launched six long-range rockets — all in violation of Security Council resolutions.

 The U.S., its Western allies and Japan, also pressed for new sanctions that go beyond the North's nuclear and missile programs.
 But China, Pyongyang's neighbor and supporter on the council, is reluctant to impose measures that could threaten the stability of North Korea and cause the country's economy to collapse.

-While the U.S. and China were discussing a new U.N. resolution, the United States took tougher steps of its own against North Korea, tightening sanctions and announcing it will hold formal talks with South Korea on deploying a missile defense system that China fears could be used against it as well North Korea.
+The United States has taken tougher steps of its own against North Korea, tightening sanctions and announcing it will hold formal talks with South Korea on deploying a missile defense system that China fears could be used against it as well North Korea.

 South Korea and Japan have also announced new measures against Pyongyang.